-A friend of mine recently told me that his senior high-school student declared he wanted to take a gap year.
-The dad asked, “What are you going to do in that year?”
-The son replied he wants to go live with this brother in Colorado.
-The father then asked a series of questions like “What are you going to do when you are there?” and “How are you going to get there?”
-The son had no firm answers.
+My friend’s son wanted to take a gap year.
+He asked him, “What do you plan to do during that year?”
+The son replied he wanted to go live with his brother in Colorado.
+My friend then asked a series of questions like, “How will you spend your time?” and, “How will you get there?”
+His son had no firm answers.

-I talked to a mom who has a son in his junior year in college.
-Like many college students, he realized he didn’t like the major he picked and now doesn’t know what he wants to do.
+I also met a mom whose son is a junior in college.
+Like many college students, he realized he didn’t like his chosen major and now doesn’t know what he wants to do.
 Her son is considering taking a gap year to figure things out.

-With hearing more kids talk about doing this, it got me thinking, what exactly is a gap year?
-Does a child see it as a year to goof off and put off the inevitable of having to go to college or technical school?
+Hearing more kids talk about doing this, I started thinking, what does a gap year look like?
+Does a teen see it as a year to goof off and put off the inevitable of having to go to college or technical school?

-The Gap Year Association defines a gap year as, “A semester or year of experiential learning, typically taken after high school and prior to career or post-secondary education, in order to deepen one’s practical, professional, and personal awareness.”
+The Gap Year Association defines a gap year as “A semester or year of experiential learning, typically taken after high school and before career or post-secondary education, to deepen one’s practical, professional, and personal awareness.”